Pisen99/pp1/README.md

 ### Media query
-    Making the website match on different tablets from 320px and up to 3820px.
+    Making the website adjust on different tablets from 320px and all the way up to 3820px.
-    Using flexbox in css making it easier to write the media queries making the code shorter and more readable.
+    Flexbox is a great tool to use in css, it makes media queries easier to write and code shorter and more readable.

+### Scroll up button
+    My first attempt to build a buttton that can take user up to menu again worked okay.
+I tried to create a button like [Debbie Herridge](https://debbie-herridge.github.io/mindfull-meditation/) had done.
+But realised there must be an easier way.
+    So I took an anchor element and put an icon inside.
+    Styled it to be transparent in both the icon and anchor element, this took away the background color my "button" had.

 ## Technological used